plantnet/malpolon/examples/ecologists/sentinel-2a/README.md

 - **Transfer with model modifications**

 Be aware that for now there are no tools provided to easily freeze or manage intermediate layers during training.
-Thus you may encounter challenges when trying to train a model with pre-trained weights _(e.g. from ImageNet)_ on RGB-IR (and more) data as most of the pre-trained models are done over 3-channels RGB images.
+Thus you may encounter challenges when trying to train a model with pre-trained weights _(e.g. from ImageNet)_ on 4-channels (or more) data like RGB-IR as most of the pre-trained models are done over 3-channels RGB images.

 However, Malpolon provides methods to modify your **first** and **last** model layers.
 These methods are located in `malpolon.models.model_builder.py`: